TechForceOU/carbsy-astro/src/pages/privacy.md

 - **Right to Data Portability**: You can request your data in a portable format
 - **Right to Object**: You can object to data processing for legitimate interests

-To exercise these rights, contact us at privacy@techforce.pro.
+To exercise these rights, contact us at privacy@carbsyapp.com.

 ## 8. CHILDREN'S PRIVACY